nathan-mahynski/nathan-mahynski.github.io/_pages/research.md

   overlay_filter: 0.35 # same as adding an opacity of 0.5 to a black background
 ---

-Here you can find full length discussions accompanying ongoing and previous research projects which tie together multiple peer-reviewed publications into a (hopefully) more coherent description of my long-term research objectives.
+Here you can find full length discussions accompanying ongoing and previous research projects which tie together multiple peer-reviewed publications into a longer and more coherent description of my programmatic research objectives.
 These are written for the scientifically minded, but do not require subject matter expertise.
-If you find a project or paper interesting, or if you are interested in a collaboration or research opportunities, feel free to send me an <a href="mailto:nathan.mahynski@gmail.com">email</a>.
+If you find a project interesting, or if you are interested in a collaboration, please feel free to send me an <a href="mailto:nathan.mahynski@gmail.com">email</a>.

 ---